-However, letters and a Christmas card that were sent by Diana from Kensington Palace are among the correspondence that has come to light.
+However, letters and a Christmas card that were sent by Diana from Kensington Palace are among the correspondence that has come to light when the letters were sold at auction in 2016.

 Diana’s father, the 8th Earl Spencer, died in March 1992, which prompted Sr Teresa to write to the princess.